 - If symptoms don't improve quickly, call 911 or emergency medical help.

-Heatstroke requires immediate medical care.
+Heatstroke requires immediate medical care, so call 911 or emergency medical help.
 This condition can be fatal if left untreated.
 Until help arrives:

-- Move the person into the shade or an air-conditioned space.
+- Move the person into a shady or air-conditioned space.

-- Start the cooling process by spraying the skin with water or wrapping the person in wet towels or sheets, and use a fan or newspaper to increase air circulation.
+- Spray or sponge the person with cool water.
+Or wrap him or her in wet towels or sheets.
+Use a fan or newspaper to increase air circulation.

 You Are ...
 The Campaign for Mayo Clinic